jeffthorne/aqua-py/docs/source/index.rst

 Welcome to Aqua-py
 ===============

-A fantastic Python 3 client for Aqua's Container Security Platform.
+A fantastic Python 3 client for Aqua's Container Security Platform..

 Installation